DomDevs2000/method_shift_tasks/README.md

 Go to localhost:8000/tasks/

 Here you will see all tasks, including task name, start and end date, as well as the cycle time.
-The tasks are paginatated and users can go to the desired pages uses the corresponding links.
+The tasks are paginated and users can go to the desired pages uses the corresponding links.
 ![all_tasks.png](screenshots/all_tasks.png)

 #### Creating a new Task